-Injury to a child, an elderly person, or a disabled person of any age under Section 22.04;
+- Injury to a child, an elderly person, or a disabled person of any age;

-- Abandoning or endangering a child under Section 22.041; - Deadly conduct under Section 22.05; - Terroristic threat under Section 22.07; - Aiding a person to commit suicide under Section 22.08; and - Tampering with a consumer product under Section 22.09.
-[See FOC(EXHIBIT).]
+- Abandoning or endangering a child;

+- Deadly conduct;

+- Terroristic threat;

+- Aiding a person to commit suicide; and

+- Tampering with a consumer product.

+[See FOC(EXHIBIT)]

 Under the influence means lacking the normal use of mental or physical faculties.
 Impairment of a person's physical or mental faculties may be evidenced by a pattern of abnormal or erratic behavior, the presence of physical symptoms of drug or alcohol use, or by admission.
 A student "under the influence" need not be legally intoxicated to trigger disciplinary action.